Marquise Brown Player Prop Bets for NFL Week 18 | Baltimore vs. Pittsburgh 1/9/2022

 Matchup vs. Pittsburgh

-- Brown has averaged 36 receiving yards per game in his five career matchups against the Steelers, 28.5 fewer than his over/under for Sunday's game.
+- Brown is averaging 36 receiving yards per game in five career matchups against the Steelers, 25.5 fewer than his receiving yards prop bet over/under for Sunday's game (61.5).

-- Brown, in five matchups, had a touchdown catch three times.
-But he did not have multiple TDs in any of those games.
+- In five matchups versus the Steelers, Brown has had a TD catch three times, but not more than one in a single contest.

-- This week Brown will face the NFL's 13th-ranked pass defense (239.8 yards allowed per game).
+- The Steelers have the NFL's 13th-ranked pass defense this season, yielding 239.8 yards per game through the air.

-- The Steelers' defense is 15th in the NFL, conceding 1.5 passing touchdowns per game.
+- The Steelers have allowed 24 touchdowns through the air (1.5 per game).
+They are 15th in the league in that category.

 Recent Performances

-- In last week's outing against the Rams, Brown was targeted eight times, picking up 28 yards on three receptions.
+- Brown put together a 28-yard performance against the Rams last week on three catches while being targeted eight times.

-- Brown hauled in 115 yards (on 18 catches) during his last three games.
+- Brown put up 115 yards (on 18 catches) in his last three games.
 He was targeted 31 times, and averaged 38.3 yards per game.

 Brown's Baltimore Teammates